 In the letter bins, each kiddo has their own bin.
 I am using those for school and activity paperwork.
 Since the chalk board is magnetic, I have been using that space to hold any grocery lists, schedules, coupons, random papers, flyers, or updates that need to be taken care of.
 Once I have taken care of the papers, they either get filed or go in the recycling.
 On the white board, half of the space is for our meal planning, while the other half is our to-do list.
 The office organizer holds pens, pencils, paper, Kleenex, take-out menus, and the dog’s towel.

 I have a calendar where I write all the activities and events for the month.
 I make sure to color-code each event so we know who needs to be where, when.

-Once everything has a home, make labels for everything.
+Once everything has a home, make labels for everything for your command center ideas.
 I shared some of my favorite ways to make labels here.
 Add some wall art or create a gallery wall around your command center.
 The likelihood of you keeping up with a command center greatly increases if the space looks appealing and pretty.
 But, I always suggest creating a functional command center first, then decorating the space around it.
 Find pieces that meet your family’s needs before you go out and buy something just because it looks pretty.